Double Major Information:

 Rice students also have the option of earning a second bachelor’s degree in a different discipline.
 In addition to being in a different discipline, the second degree must also be a different bachelor’s degree from the one already being pursued.
 Students who successfully complete the dual degree requirements receive two diplomas at the time of graduation.

-To earn a second four-year bachelor’s degree, also known as a dual degree, currently enrolled undergraduates who have not yet completed their first bachelor’s degree must:
+To earn a second four-year bachelor’s degree (dual degree), currently enrolled undergraduates who have not yet completed their first bachelor’s degree must:

 - Be accepted for the second major by the major department,